 Tip #30: Road test your policies

 Pilot and road test your policies before rollout to ensure they actually work as you are intending.
-Colleagues may do things very differently to what was intended, which can sometimes lead to a very different outcome.
-It's worth involving the team when creating policies as they have unique insight into what happens day to day.
+Colleagues may do things very differently from what was intended, which can sometimes lead to a very different outcome.
+It's worth involving the team when creating policies as they have unique insight into what happens day-to-day.

 Tip #31: Strengthen internal systems & controls

 Alarm bells should be sounding well before the ship hits the iceberg.
 Whether you rely on manual or automated systems and controls, it's crucial that they are 'always on' and work well to safeguard your company.
 Conduct rigorous spot checks to test controls and make adjustments as required.

 Tip #32: Take your time

 Implementing compliance takes time.
 Investigations take time.
 Restoring corporate culture after a breach takes time.
 The question is, will you be given the time that you so desperately need?
 When the Board asks "How long?", build in a contingency.
 Then, do what you say you'll do when you say you'll do it.

 Tip #33: Manage expectations